nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 To create a test with exact API call counts:

 1. Start Locust with `--class-picker`
-2. In the class picker UI, explicitly set the maximum count for each task you want to limit:
+2. In the class picker UI, explicitly set the maximum count for each task you want to run:
    - `max_browse_all_products: 50`
-   - `max_search_products: 30`
+   - `max_get_products_by_category: 30`
-   - `max_checkout: 10`
+   - `max_buy_product: 10`
-3. Set any tasks you want to disable to 0
+3. Leave other tasks at their default value of 0 to keep them disabled
 4. Start the test

-The API will receive exactly 50 product list requests, 30 search requests, and 10 checkout requests, regardless of how long the test runs or how many users are simulated.
+The API will receive exactly 50 product list requests, 30 category requests, and 10 product purchase requests, regardless of how long the test runs or how many users are simulated.

 ### Example 2: Mixed Test with Limited Admin Operations